sanmue/arch-linux-installation-guide/README.md

 - Root partition
   - encrypted: `mkfs.btrfs -L ROOT /dev/mapper/root`
     - the device `/dev/mapper/root` can then be mounted like any other partition
-  - not encrypted: `mkfs.btrfs -L ROOT /dev/vda2` # main partition # adjust to your device path, e.g. /dev/vda2 (for Grub bootloader in our example)
+  - not encrypted: `mkfs.btrfs -L ROOT /dev/vda2` # main partition # adjust to your device path, e.g. /dev/vda2 (for GRUB bootloader in our example)

 ## Btrfs subvolumes